 Kids will soon be enjoying summer break.
 That means parents will be searching for activities and camps.
 There are lots of opportunities for advertisers.

 The local YMCA may have new summer programs.
 Community libraries and nonprofits often have workshops.
-As long as consumers know the program is safe and will bring their kids new experiences, they’ll be happy to hear about them.
+As long as parents know the program is safe and will bring their kids new experiences, they’ll be happy to hear about them.

 For any organization with kid-friendly activities, go to them with ideas on how to get parents engaged, from catchy radio ads to videos that show programs from past years.